iadvize/documentation/docs/build-apps.md

 | --- | --- | --- | --- |
 | status | The current status of your connector | `UP` | ✓ |

 Note that this endpoint will be checked on a regular basis at the url you specified in the App information section.
-It **MUST** return `200` status or it will be considered unhealthy.
+It **MUST** be public and **MUST** return `200` status or it will be considered unhealthy.

 ## App Parameters
 By adding parameters to the installation process, the client has the possibility to configure your connector.